dwcares/DragonDrone/iOS/readme.md

 # DragonDrone: iOS
-The iOS version of the Microsoft Cognitive Services computer vision demo built for a DJI Mavic Pro Drone
+The iOS version of the Microsoft Cognitive Services computer vision demo built for a DJI Mavic Pro Drone.

 ![Logo](../images/logo.png)